Essential Trade Show Graphics Guide

 Curling

 Not the sport, which can be fun with some buddies and a few beers.
 This curling is when the edge of a banner stand graphic curls in on itself instead of standing straight and flat.
 A really bad curl can make the banner stand appear almost rounded, and obscure the message and design.
 Curling happens when a banner stand sits rolled up for a while in its base or shipping bag, and when it’s unrolled for setup it doesn’t flatten back out.
-Every print material and laminate combination reacts to curling differently, and weather can factor in as well.
-However, a good print technician will have done their work to find the best combination to reduce the curling effect.
-Check out some photos of their past work.
-Are the edges of their banner stands curling?

 example of poor quality trade show graphics where the edges of the banner are curling in towards the middle.